 European festive spaces for same-sex romantic encounters and diverse gender expression have been recorded since the early 1700s.
 Some of the first known examples of Gay-related bars were the molly houses in Britain, taverns for mollies (effeminate, homosexual men) where they could drink, dance, dress up in women’s clothing if they chose, have sex, and engage in comic rituals such as laying-ins (mock birth ceremonies).

 Accounts of Gay bars in America date back only to the 1890s.
 The scene was underground, and for good reason.
-Since homosexual practices were illegal and Gay bars could not advertise openly, would-be patrons could find these bars only through the right connections.
+Since homosexual practices were illegal and Gay bars could not advertise openly, patrons could find these bars only through the right connections.
 Police, local media, and the public at large had a negative opinion of these establishments, as seen in the following report in the San Francisco Call in 1908 about a bar called the Dash, which was closed by the authorities that same year:

 Flanking the stage on either side of the big room are curtained boxes, in which are ensconced degenerate female impersonators.
 The “Dash” is the home of unspeakable vices.